delpinolisette/delpinolisette.github.io/README.md

 All LaTeX / MathJax formulas are rendered using JavaScript.

 I'm using the Minima theme as a base, but I've modified it plenty.
 The custom CSS is bundled into the repo.

+# TODO

+- [ ] change navbars on all of these pages, not posts.